pauljeter/pauljeter-astro/src/content/blog/installing-backbonejs.md

 ##  Dependancies

- BackboneJS’s only dependancies are [jQuery](http://jquery.com/download/ "jQuery Downloads") and [UnderscoreJS](http://underscorejs.org/ "UnderscoreJS").
+ BackboneJS's only dependancies are [jQuery](http://jquery.com/download/ "jQuery Downloads") and [UnderscoreJS](http://underscorejs.org/ "UnderscoreJS").
 Underscore provides many helper methods and can be interchanged with [Lo-Dash](http://lodash.com/ "Lo-Dash") (more about this in future articles).

 ##  Installation